kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-Runtime is unassigned from the `WAREHOUSE` Scenario:
+Runtime is unassigned from the `WAREHOUSE` formation.
 ```json
 {
   "data": {